 My uncle's age precluded him from having served in World War II and, even if he had been approached to do so, he was sort of a conscientious objector type and most likely wouldn't have gone anyway, at least in a full military capacity.
 Because of his age, too young for the first world war, too old for the second, the question of why he hadn't been in the military typically didn't come up.
 For those who did serve, if inklings of his CO leanings came out, it wasn't always well received.
 In the process, especially so during those early years following the war, he pretty much learned not to discuss the matter much with people he didn't know.(see)

-Potential differences notwithstanding, he and the former P-47 fighter pilot hit it off really well almost right from the start.
-Since so much of what we were doing circulated around trains and my uncle was an artist, they almost immediately discovered they had a mutual acquaintance, a man by the name of Howard Fogg.
-As it turned out Fogg, who was a master watercolorist whose art work invariably concentrated on railroad imagery, and my uncle were friends.
-So too, Fogg, like our pilot, was a P-47 fighter pilot during World War II as well, and, as it turned out, they knew each other, having flown together many times.
+Potential differences notwithstanding, he and the former P-47 fighter pilot hit it off really well from the very beginning.
+Since so much of what we were doing circulated around trains and it came up in small talk and introductions that my uncle was an artist, they discovered almost immediately they had a mutual acquaintance, an artist and master watercolorist by the name of Howard Fogg.
+Fogg, whose art work invariably circulated around railroad imagery, and my uncle were friends.
+So too, Howard Fogg P-47 Thunderbolt fighter pilot that he was during World War II, our pilot knew, the two of them having flown together many times.

 ATCHISON, TOPEKA AND SANTA FE #3774.
 1938 BALDWIN BUILT 4-8-4 NORTHERN.
 WATERCOLOR BY HOWARD FOGG.